-The majority of land is privately owned, but Forest Enterprise is a significant landowner in the area.
+The majority of land is privately owned, but Forestry and Land Scotland is a significant landowner in the area.
 Scottish Natural Heritage owns part of Ben Lui.
-There are no NGO landowners within the area, but there is a community landowning group (Strathfillan Community Development Trust), which attending meetings in 2015 but no longer engages with the group.
+There are no NGO landowners within the area, but there is a community landowning group (Strathfillan Community Development Trust), which attended meetings in 2015 but no longer engages with the group.

-Discussions during the production of this plan suggest that while there are a range of management objectives within the Inveraray & Tyndrum DMP, there was no need to treat any part of the area as an individual sub-group, although deer populations to the west of the A819 running north from Inveraray are very much lower than those to the east.
-FE, Scottish Woodlands and Tilhill will report on different units as they have scattered blocks throughout the DMG area.
+Discussions during the production of this plan suggest that while there are a range of management objectives within the Inveraray & Tyndrum DMG, there was no need to treat any part of the area as an individual sub-group, although deer populations to the west of the A819 running north from Inveraray are very much lower than those to the east.
+FLS, Scottish Woodlands and Tilhill will report on different units as they have scattered blocks throughout the DMG area.